Clinton Clauson

-Clinton Amos Clauson (March 28, 1895 – December 30, 1959) was a Democratic Party politician and the 66th Governor of Maine.
-Clauson died while in office, having served as governor for just under a year.
+Clinton Amos Clauson (March 28, 1895 – December 30, 1959) was an American politician who served as the 66th governor of Maine from January 1959 until his death in December of that year.
+A Democrat, Clauson previously held office in Waterville, Maine, where he practiced chiropractic, including serving as the 35th mayor of Waterville from 1956 to 1957.

-Life and career
+Early life and education

-Clauson grew up in Iowa and served in World War I in early adulthood.
-He later became a member of many organizations including Freemasonry, the Independent Order of Odd Fellows, and the Newcomen Society of the United States.
+Clinton Amos Clauson was born in Mitchell, Iowa, on March 28, 1895, the son of Mr. and Mrs. Albert Clauson.
+After serving in World War I, he became a member of many organizations including Freemasonry, the Independent Order of Odd Fellows, and the Newcomen Society of the United States.
 In 1919 he graduated from the Palmer College of Chiropractic and later set up a practice in Waterville, Maine.
-He entered politics in 1928 as a member of the Democratic State Committee.
-After that he rose in Waterville's politics and in 1956 became mayor.
-He served for a year as mayor before being elected Governor.
+On December 25, 1920, Clauson married Ellen Julia Kelleher at the Sacred Heart church rectory in Lewiston.

+Career

+Clauson entered politics in 1928 as a member of the Democratic State Committee, a position he held until 1935.
+He subsequently served as the city treasurer of Waterville from 1930 to 1931, the collector of Internal Revenue for the District of Maine from 1934 to 1953, the state administrator of the Maine War Bond Program from 1941 to 1943, and served as a member on several boards and committees.
+On December 5, 1955, he was elected as the mayor of Waterville, and was sworn in at 7:30 p.m. on January 3, 1956.
+He succeeded Richard J. Dubord, who decided not to run for re-election.
+In his inaugural address, Clauson cited finding jobs for unemployed Waterville citizens and more careful spending.
+Deciding not to run for re-election, he was succeeded by Democrat Albert Bernier, who was elected and took office on December 2, 1957.

 As a politician, he was deemed to be a conservative Democrat.
-His election victory surprised many in Maine, as Edmund Muskie's favorite had been expected to win and the Republican challenger was the better known Horace A. Hildreth.
-In an obituary, Clauson's career had been termed "unorthodox".
-Clauson immigrated to Maine from Iowa as a young man, rose from obscurity to win the 1958 Democratic gubernatorial nomination as a conservative Democrat over the favorite of Maine liberals led by Governor Edmund Muskie, and went on to defeat a Republican opponent who was a heavy favorite.
+His 1958 gubernatorial election victory surprised many in Maine, as incumbent Governor Edmund Muskie's preferred candidate, the more liberal Maynard Dolloff, had been expected to win the Democratic primary, and the Republican candidate was the better-known Horace A. Hildreth.
+In an obituary, Clauson's career had been termed "unorthodox," due to his background as someone who was not a native Mainer, his relative conservatism compared to other Maine Democrats, and his upset victory over Hildreth at a time when Republicans were dominant in Maine.

 Some accomplishments during his brief term included expanding Maine's sales tax to fund the formation of consolidated school districts, instituting a 3% lodging tax for school funding, the first open meetings law in Maine, and expanding the powers of judges in state municipal courts, which led to the formation of the District Court system two years after his death.